Christopher Columbus: Later life, illness, and death

-Some historians such as H. Micheal Tarver and Emily Slape, as well as medical doctors such as Arnett and Antonio Rodríguez Cuartero, believe that Columbus had such a form of reactive arthritis, but according to other authorities, this is "speculative", or "very speculative".

-After his arrival to Sanlúcar from his fourth voyage (and Queen Isabella's death), an ill Columbus settled in Seville in April 1505.
-He stubbornly continued to make pleas to the Crown to defend his own personal privileges and his family's.
-He moved to Segovia (where the court was at the time) on a mule by early 1506, and, on the occasion of the wedding of King Ferdinand with Germaine of Foix in Valladolid, Spain, in March 1506, Columbus moved to that city to persist with his demands.
+After his arrival to Sanlúcar during his fourth voyage (and Queen Isabella's death), an ill Columbus settled in Seville in April 1505.
+There, he continued to make pleas to the Crown to defend his own personal privileges and his family's.
+He moved to Segovia, where the court was located at the time, travelling by mule in early 1506.
+In March 1506, after the wedding of King Ferdinand and Germaine of Foix in Valladolid, Spain; Columbus followed in order to continue his pleas.
 On 20 May 1506, aged 54, Columbus died in Valladolid.

 Location of remains

 Tomb in Seville Cathedral.
 The remains in the casket are borne by kings of Castile, Leon, Aragon, and Navarre.